The new seven-seat Jeep Grand Cherokee L is coming to Australia this year so to find out what we can expect, we’ve had an early drive in the US.

 Our car also had an excellent 19-speaker audio system from US specialist McIntosh, heated, cooled and massaging seats in the front and back (highly praised for comfort by one Lexus-owning passenger – and Lexus produces some of the most comfortable seats in the car world), and cameras allowing you to keep tabs on whoever’s sitting in the second row.
 You can even get Amazon’s Fire service on board to stream movies for passengers.

-When those Australian Grand Cherokee cars arrive, they’ll be powered by the choice of carry-over V6 and V8 petrol engines, as well as a new plug-in hybrid system with a 2.0-litre engine and twin electric motors to deliver 280kW, four-wheel drive and around 40km of electric range.
-Our L model tested here features the smaller of the two petrol-only engines, a 3.6-litre Pentastar petrol V6 with 216kW and 353Nm of torque.
+The Australian Grand Cherokee L is powered by the familiar 3.6-litre V6 petrol engine.
+The diesel is now gone, and the V8 which the US gets has not been confirmed for Australia.
+The five-seat Grand CHerokee will get new plug-in hybrid system called ‘4xe’ with a 2.0-litre engine and twin electric motors to deliver 280kW of power, four-wheel drive, and around 40km of electric range.
+Our L model tested here features the same 3.6-litre Pentastar petrol V6 with 220kW of power and 353Nm of torque that Australia gets.

 That might not sound much in the biggest Grand Cherokee of the lot, but for the most part it propels the car perfectly well, only really sounding strained under full throttle.